BrianMillerS/ebike_usage_regression/README.md

 <br>

 Finally let's break down the interplay between weather for a given season:
-- Bad weather really does dissuade riders, regarless of season
+- Bad weather really does dissuade riders, regardless of season
 - Again we see a trend for more rides during warmer months

 <img src="readme_photos/seasonality_chart.png" style="width: 723px; height: 541px;">